Frank Cicci Racing: Beginnings

 FCR first began racing as a short track team in Upstate New York.
 They won the Late Model division championship in 1985 at Shangri-La Speedway (later Tioga Motorsports Park before closing after 2005) That year, they made their NASCAR Busch Series debut at North Carolina Speedway, as the No. 67.
 Jimmy Spencer qualified 30th and finished 19th.
 They hired Spencer to race in NASCAR's National Modified Tour after that, and subsequently won the championship in that series in 1986 and 1987.
 During the 1987 season, Cicci and Spencer ran two more races in the Busch Series with Quick Stop Beverage sponsoring.
 They decided to run Busch full-time in 1988, the team being named Team 34 Racing.
 Despite not winning a race, Spencer had 13 top-ten finishes, and finished seventh in points that season.
 They began 1989 without major sponsorship, but Spencer was able to pick up his first career victory at Hickory Motor Speedway, then won two more races that season at Rougemount and Myrtle Beach.
 Suddenly, Cicci released Spencer to have Randy LaJoie drive the 34 for the rest of the season, who posted two top-ten finishes.
-Spencer returned to run a limited schedule in a second Cicci car, the Lowe's Foods No. 87 car, and had two top-ten finishes as well.
+Spencer returned to run a limited schedule in a second Cicci car, the Lowes Foods No. 87 car, and had two top-ten finishes as well.
 He left for the Winston Cup Series at the end of the season.